Callumgander/CourseNotes/Building a Simple Interpreter.md

   - method to return a string representation of the token as 'Token(TYPE, value)'
 - another method to call this string method and return it's result
 - an interpreter class that takes text as a parameter
-  - text is assigned to itself, position is set to 0, current_token is None, current_cha is text[pos]
+  - text is assigned to itself, position is set to 0, current_token is None, current_char is text[pos]
 - an error method to raise exceptions when there is an error parsing the input
 - an advance method to move the position forward as well as check if it's out of bounds or not, otherwise resetting current_chars position
 - a skip_whitespace method which while the current character is a whitespace, call the advance method